-The five-year program is designed to draw together a community of students who are passionate about learning, prepared for an advanced curriculum and seeking to work alongside peers who are similarly engaged.
+The five-year program is designed to draw together a community of students who are passionate about learning, prepared for an advanced curriculum, and seeking to work alongside peers who are similarly engaged.
 Students must maintain a 3.3 (3.5 preferred) GPA in undergraduate Psychology courses to qualify.

 Get ahead & save

 Students enrolled in the five-year program complete 16 graduate-level credits in Psychology during their senior year.
-The majority of these credits* are offered at undergraduate tuition rate and fulfill both undergraduate and graduate program requirements.
+The majority of these credits* are offered at the undergraduate tuition rate and fulfill both undergraduate and graduate program requirements.

 A range of applications

-The curriculum covers four broad content areas – social, cognitive, developmental and applied psychology – to provide a comprehensive launching pad for students who plan to advance to doctoral study or work in difference making careers in government, education, community service, or the private sector.
+The curriculum covers four broad content areas – social, cognitive, developmental, and applied psychology – to provide a comprehensive launching pad for students who plan to advance to doctoral study or work in difference-making careers in government, education, community service, or the private sector.

 A focus on research

-The MS in Psychological Science is a skill based degree with a strong emphasis on time spent in the lab and in the field.
+The MS in Psychological Science is a skill-based degree with a strong emphasis on time spent in the lab and in the field.
 Its mission is to help students develop proficiency in quantitative and qualitative research methods, and provide the resources and mentorship needed to create meaningful new knowledge.

 The Psychological Science program operates in the newly-renovated Wooster Hall, featuring modern learning spaces and active labs equipped with powerful technological tools.
-The building also houses Department of Psychology faculty offices, individual and group study areas filled with natural light, and Element 93, the most popular café on campus.
+The building also houses the Department of Psychology faculty offices, individual and group study areas filled with natural light, and Element 93, the most popular café on campus.